magenta-aps/alfresco-sbsys-template/alfresco/README.md

 #log4j.logger.org.alfresco.repo.transaction=DEBUG
 ```

-## Things to note about deployment
+# Deployment

+Install Alfresco using the standard Magenta Alfresco Ansible project and deploy the
+AMP build from this project.

-These things need to be done (at least in the POC) within the Tomcat eexploded WAR
+These things need to be done (at least in the POC) within the Tomcat exploded WAR
 folder for Alfresco, i.e. `tomcat/webapps/alfresco`:

-### CORS filter settings
+## CORS filter settings

 Make the appropriate CORS filter settings as described here:
 [https://docs.alfresco.com/5.2/tasks/enable-cors.html](https://docs.alfresco.com/5.2/tasks/enable-cors.html)

-### Compile and copy in the OnlyOffice JAR
+## Compile and copy in the OnlyOffice JAR
 Note that this repo should be moved to the Magenta GitHub organization...
 1. `git clone https://github.com/andreaskring/onlyoffice-alfresco.git`
 1. `git checkout origin/forcesave`
 1. `mvn clean package`
 1. Copy the JAR file from the `target` folder to `tomcat/webapps/alfresco/WEB-INF/lib`